Gone (Dierks Bentley song): Commercial performance

-"Gone" peaked at number 26 on the Billboard Hot 100, Dierk's highest charting position there since his debut single "What Was I Thinkin'", as well as second highest of his career.
-It also peaked at number two on Billboard Country Airplay chart dated June 12, 2021, and remained there for four weeks, having been blocked from the top by Luke Combs's "Forever After All".
+"Gone" peaked at number 26 on the Billboard Hot 100, Bentley's highest charting position there since his debut single "What Was I Thinkin'", as well as second-highest of his career.
+It also peaked at number 2 on Billboard Country Airplay chart dated June 12, 2021, and remained there for four weeks, having been blocked from the top by Luke Combs's "Forever After All".